 Using the preview effectively

 Open the preview and navigate to the pages that changed.
-Don’t just check that the changes are there — check that the surrounding context still makes sense.
-A heading change that looks fine in isolation might create a confusing flow when you read the section start to finish.
+Review your changes thoroughly and make sure that the surrounding context still makes sense.
+A heading change that looks fine in isolation might create a confusing flow when you read the section from start to finish.
 A few things worth checking on every PR:- The changed pages render correctly and the content reads as intended

 - The navigation reflects any structural changes accurately